kyle-d/DevOps-exercise/README.md

 * Configured as a Jenkins worker box
 * Auto connected to the master node.

-* Must use Berkshelf
-* Must use Vagrant
-* Must use Test Kitchen
-* Community cookbook inclusion is fine, as long as it is relevant to the task
-* Base OS must run CentOS 7

 ### Would like to see, but not mandatory: